sneko/dotfiles/README.md

 ### Out of the scope 🛰️🛰️🛰️

 Below are some tools that do not fit this repository but can be helpful.
-I won't include tools specific to my projects (like `Vue`, `Typescript`, `Storybook`...) because some great `awesome-*` repositories exist per language or environment.
+I did not include tools specific to my projects (like `Vue`, `Typescript`, `Storybook`, `Sentry`...) because some great `awesome-*` repositories exist per language or environment if you need.

 #### Design

 - Mockups and simple graphics: [Figma](https://www.figma.com/) 🛰️ _(free, it allows collaborating on mockups (static or interactive), which is great!)_

-For more advanced use cases I'm used to the Adobe Suite... so sorry it's not the open-source:
+For more advanced use cases I'm used to the Adobe Suite... sorry it's not open-source:

 - Animations: Adobe After Effects 🛰️ _(paid, with the `bodymovin` plugin it's easy to export [Lotty](https://lottiefiles.com/) files to get animations on web and native platforms)_
 - Detailed graphics: Adobe Photoshop & Adobe Illustrator 🛰️ _(paid, but a reference)_

 #### Collaboration & project management

-- Task management: [ClickUp](https://www.clickup.com/) 🛰️ _(free, flexible and less heavy than the known Alassian JIRA, and more powerful than a Trello)_
+- Task management: [ClickUp](https://www.clickup.com/) 🛰️ _(freemium, flexible and less heavy than the known Alassian JIRA, and more powerful than a Trello)_
-- Shared drive: _no preference here, as long as you keep track of your development decisions, schemas, graphics... it will save you some time later!_
+- Shared drive: _no preference here, as long as you keep track of your development decisions, schemas, graphics... it will save you time!_
 - Realtime documents tools: Google Documents 🛰️ _(depends on your privacy needs... but by far the most advanced)_

 #### Security